-Distance parking and car users
+1.2 CONCLUSIONS ACCESSIBILITY BY CAR AND MOTIVATIONAL ORIENTATION Distance parking and car users

-- The age of the respondent functions as the second splitting variable and the first splitting variable remains 'Distance parking'.
-To conclude: the respondent's age does not have the most influence on the results. - When the distance to the nearest parking is equal to or less than 100 meters, respondents ranging from 51 to 85 of age rate the accessibility the most positive; the overall ratings are positive (38.9%) and very positive (35.2%), compared to positive (35.7%) and very positive (31.0%) for respondents ranging from 26 to 50 years of age, and positive (45.6%) and very positive (22.1%) for respondents ranging from 14 to 25 years of age. - Forcing the respondent's age as first splitting variable shows that the oldest age class rate the accessibility more positive, disregarding the distance to the nearest parking; the overall ratings are positive (40.2%) and very positive (24.4%), compared to positive (37.8%) and very positive (23.8%) for the other two age classes.
+- The motivational orientation of the respondent functions as the second splitting variable and the first splitting variable remains 'Distance parking'.
+To conclude: the respondent's motivational orientation does not have the most influence on the results. - The decision tree lacks further relevant conclusions other than emphasising that the nearest parking when equal to or less than 100 meters is rated more positive; the overall ratings are positive (40.8%) and very positive (28.9%), compared to positive (38.8%) and very positive (20.8%) when the parking distance is more than 100 meters. - Forcing the respondent's motivational orientation as first splitting variables, does also not lead to relevant conclusions.